wvovaw/TODO-list/README.md

 # TODO: list

-This application be a

 ## Description

 This application is an implementation of a simple task list.
+The main functions that is going to be realized in this project:
+- add new goal
+- edit goal
+- mark goal as done or failed
+- remove goal
+- clear all todo list

 ## What is already done:
 - List representation